While waiting for all the guests to arrive, he occupied himself in the Varath Library.

 “I can’t.
 If I take this, what about you?”

 “Kaidus, please take it.
-Don’t worry about your dad.
-He’ll be fine.”
+Don’t worry about your father.
+He will be fine.”
 Adalina who had been silently watching pleaded.

 He hesitantly grabbed the sword and held it in front of him.
-The sword was quite light, and comparing it to his steel swords, it was about the same weight even though the blade itself was the length of one of his sword.
+The sword was quite light, and comparing it to his steel swords, it was about the same weight even though the blade itself was the length of one of his smaller swords.

 As he fell into blade form with it to test his control, the sword began to flicker with a green light from catching the sunlight coming through the window.
 It was something he had seen many years ago while Troyle was fighting in the ring.